-One of the 5 boats (Indigo III) was called a 67S (Sport) as it had a taller carbon rig, carbon bridge-deck.
+One of the 4 boats (Indigo III) was called a 67S (Sport) as it had a taller carbon rig, and carbon bridge-deck.

 On Deck, Down Below

 In the cockpit, there´s a huge day bed on the port side and a sofa and dining table on the starboard.
-This catamaran was well ahaead of its time in that the cockpit and saloon opens up into one huge area on one level- the Open concept that you´ll see on many modern multihulls.
+This catamaran was well ahead of its time in that the cockpit and saloon opens up into one huge area albeit with a small step- pretty much the Open concept that you’ll see on many modern multihulls.

 Once you are through into the salon, you can nip down to the aft starboard cabin in the hull with its own head and separate shower.
 Access to the forward cabin in further forward past the nav station.
 The salon is huge with sofas forward on the starboard side of the boat and a big dining table surrounded by a wrap-around sofa.
 Down below forward there are 2 more cabins and 2 heads – this boat is a complete Tardis!